Skip to main content

 Execute a specified flow by ID or name.
 Flow IDs can be found on the code snippets on the API access pane or in a flow's URL.

-The following example runs a Basic Prompting flow with flow parameters passed in the request body.
+The following example runs the Basic Prompting template flow with flow parameters passed in the request body.
 This flow requires a chat input string (input_value), and uses default values for all other parameters.

 "input_value": "Tell me about something interesting!",